 It goes without saying that learning how to say “yes” in French is an absolute must know for all French learners.
-After all the word “yes” is one of the first words that you ever learn when learning any foreign language.
+After all, the word “yes” is one of the first words that you ever learn in any foreign language.
 In French, believe it or not, there are actually several ways to say “yes” that all depend on the context of your situation.

 Using Oui to say Yes in French

 It’s no surprise that the most commonly-known way to say “yes” in French is by saying oui.
 Simply put, it means “yes” and can be used in pretty much any situation where you need to give an affirmative answer.

 It’s at a register that can be used with no matter who you are speaking to, from family and friends to your teacher or boss.

 If you are just looking to travel to France, or another French-speaking country, then you should be able to use this one easily without any issues.

 If you’re only looking to learn one way to say “yes” in French then this is the one that you should learn.